MartiniDry/Mazette/README.md

 ## Implemented solving algorithms

 The list mainly comes from the [Wikipedia page](https://en.wikipedia.org/wiki/Maze_solving_algorithm).
-Interesting content have been found by [SanderJSA](https://github.com/SanderJSA) while looking for Lee's algorithm ([link below](https://slideplayer.com/slide/5086317/)).
+Very interesting content has been found by [SanderJSA](https://github.com/SanderJSA) while looking for Lee's algorithm ([link below](http://cc.ee.ntu.edu.tw/~jhjiang/instruction/courses/spring11-eda/lec06-3_4p.pdf)).
 Basic implementations have been done for a grid maze but it will be enhanced in another version of the application.

 - [X] A* (or A-star)
 - [X] Wall following